 2 large yellow onions, quartered

-4 stalks celery with leaves, cleaned and chopped in 2 inch pieces
+4 celery ribs with leaves, cleaned and chopped in 2 inch pieces

 4 large carrots, cleaned, skin scraped off, and chopped in chunks